AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-set-up-webhooks.md

      ![secret screenshot](https://web-cdn.agora.io/docs-files/1642410578660)
    - The callback timestamp, which is the `timestamp` parameter in the request body of the callback.
 2. Calculate the [MD5](https://en.wikipedia.org/wiki/MD5) value of the concated string of the callback ID, the secret, and the callback timestamp.
-3. Check if the calculated value equals to the `secret` parameter in the request body.
+3. Check if the calculated value equals the `secret` parameter in the request body.
 If yes, the callback is sent by Agora Chat.

 ## Reference

-This sections provides the details of the HTTP requests and responses.
+This section provides the details of the HTTP requests and responses.

 ### HTTP request